 The following charts show typical behavior.
 These figures are not tested during manufacturing.
 All current consumption measurements are performed with all I/O pins configured as inputs and with internal pull-ups enabled.
-A sine wave generator with rail-to-rail output is used as clock source.
+A square wave generator with rail-to-rail output is used as clock source.

 All Active- and Idle current consumption measurements are done with all bits in the PRR register set and thus, the corresponding I/O modules are turned off.
 Also the Analog Comparator is disabled during these measurements.
-See "Power Reduction Register" on page 37 for details.

 The power consumption in Power-down mode is independent of clock selection.